ashvants/jenkins-checkmarx-codescan/README.md

-# Jenkins Automated Pipeline for Checkmarx Code scan
+# Jenkins Automated Pipeline for Checkmarx Code Scan
 This is a Jenkins Pipeline script for automated Checkmarx code scan and notification.